LaylaD4/LaylahDePaull_T2A2/README.md

      - **recipe_id**: Serves as the Primary Key for a recipe entry
      - **name**: The name of the recipe, must be entered, and be of valid length.
      - **description**: A short description, that only allows a combination of 'VALID_DESCRIPTIONS' to categorise a recipe.
-     - **is_predefined**: s a boolean, that defaults to false, indicating whether the recipe is a predefined system recipe.
+     - **is_predefined**: Is a boolean that defaults to false, indicating whether the recipe is a predefined recipe.
      - **created_at**: This captures the date when a recipe is created.
      - **user_id**: Serves as a Foreign Key referencing the user, who created the recipe.